dd32/td-gh-ex/readme.txt

 Bayleaf is a multipurpose WordPress theme with elegant visual look and feel.
 This is a modern & minimalist theme with color scheme customizer options and home page widget areas.
 This theme provides a clean design that gets out of the way but with enough features to create a beautiful website..

 == Frequently Asked Questions ==
-= What are the minimum requirmens for using this theme? = PHP 5.4+, IE11+, WordPress 4.7+
+= What are the minimum requirments for using this theme? = PHP 5.6+, IE11+, WordPress 4.9+

 == Changelog ==

+= 1.4.5 =
+* Error Fix: PHP error notice fixes in displayposts and widgetlayer addons.
+* Modify: Change theme's minimum requirment to PHP 5.6+ and WP 4.9+.
+* Modify: Make Javascript optimized and bloat free.
+* Modify: Minor CSS improvements and bugfixes.

 = 1.4.4 =
 * Error Fix: Ajax error in Appearance > Widget, if mc4wp plugin activated.